barbarer/py4e-int/_sources/database/usingJOIN.rst

     :answer_a: True
     :answer_b: False
     :correct: a
-    :feedback_a: You can absolutely join two tables on rows that have different titles.
-For example, you can join on "Users" and "Followers", if you are using Twitter data.
+    :feedback_a: You can absolutely join two tables on columns that have different names.
+For example, you can join on Follows.to_id = People.id
     :feedback_b: Try again!

     True or False?
-When using JOIN on two tables, you can join on rows that have different titles.
+When using JOIN on two tables, you can join on columns that have different names.